nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-8.md

 ### The Mountain

 - If you shipped 12,000g worth of items:
   1. Fish until 2:00 am.
-Continuously smelt Gold Bars but stop once you've acquired five.
+Continuously smelt Gold Bars.
   2. Deposit your entire inventory into the Chest.
 Withdraw the following:
      - Five Gold Bars
      - The most profitable item stacks as calculated by the spreadsheet
   3. Pass out.
 - If you did not ship 12,000g worth of items:
   1. Fish until 1:00 am.
-Continuously smelt Gold Bars but stop once you've acquired five.
+Continuously smelt Gold Bars.
   2. Deposit your entire inventory into the Chest.
 Withdraw the following:
      - Five Gold Bars
      - The most profitable item stacks as calculated by the spreadsheet